sblack-usu/orm_shacl/README.md

 # orm-shacl
-a python class object mapper with SHACL and rdflib
+a python class object mapper with SHACL and rdflib.
+Given a SHACL spec, create and modify an rdflib graph through python class properties which comply with the SHACL specification.

 ## Example:
 ```python